-- 2.24 Whilst we have a strong record of delivering measures to improve the environment in relation to low river flows, we recognise that there is more to do.
+- 2.25 Whilst we have a strong record of delivering measures to improve the environment in relation to low river flows, we recognise that there is more to do.
 The concern amongst stakeholders and the public about the state of our sensitive streams, and in particular our valuable and internationally scarce chalk streams, has increased in recent years.
 Therefore, despite the record of reduction in abstraction to improve flows in Chalk and other streams there is a requirement to go further and be more ambitious so that we develop a sustainable abstraction base which has no significant adverse impact on our Chalk and other sensitive streams.
 We are therefore proposing an ambitious plan that will protect our Chalk streams, but which takes into account the need to ensure resilience of future supplies to more extreme droughts as well as accounting for the forecast growth in population and the impacts of climate change.
-In this way, we are recognising that achieving these improvements is key requirement of our WRMP24, as laid out in the National Framework for Water Resources Planning. - 2.25 Later in this Section and Section 5 we set out our plan for making further reductions within the context of the regional planning we are undertaking with WRSE, and the specific plans we have to address the most pressing needs for abstraction reduction in the Thames catchment.
+In this way, we are recognising that achieving these improvements is key requirement of our WRMP24, as laid out in the National Framework for Water Resources Planning. - 2.26 Later in this Section and Section 5 we set out our plan for making further reductions within the context of the regional planning we are undertaking with WRSE, and the specific plans we have to address the most pressing needs for abstraction reduction in the River Thames catchment.
 We also set out the reasons why this is necessary and set out plans in the context of what has already been achieved.
-We have developed this plan in close consultation with the EA and other stakeholders and we recognise that the plan needs to be flexible so that we can make changes to the plan in future years if our investigations show that adaptation of the proposed sustainability reductions is necessary.
+WRSE developed this plan with us, in close consultation with the EA and other stakeholders.